 - Watchmen: Almost anything fantastic, futuristic or supernatural, can be (directly or not) brought down to Dr. Manhattan's powers - though they're huge.
 The rest is slightly unrealistic Alternate History.

 - Yamada-kun and the Seven Witches: The witch powers are an important part of the story, but they're a hidden part of the daily life on an otherwise mundane high school, and the story generally relies on Slice of Life humor and conflicts even though a lot of the characters use magic.
 Furthermore, magic only seems to exist on this specific high school - the rest of the world is completely normal.
 The college preparation arc as well as the epilogue are on the "unrealistic" end of the scale instead of "unusual" as they don't involve witch powers, but still has some over-the-top humor and a couple of cases of cartoon physics (such as Yamada lifting a gigantic boulder effortlessly)

-- The Dark Knight Saga fits here because of some slightly futuristic technology and being explicitly not set in our world.
+- The Dark Knight Trilogy fits here because of some slightly futuristic technology and being explicitly not set in our world.
 But save for a very few elements, The Dark Knight would have been unrealistic instead.

 The rules of the real world, as we know it, no longer takes precedence, or may in some cases no longer be applicable at all.
 Divine intervention, magic or superscience are the prevailing paradigms by which a world in this category functions.
 Creatures exist that shouldn't exist in Real Life, and the setting might not take place on Earth at all.
 What ultimately sets Fantastic apart from Surreal is that these paradigms do have a certain internal consistency.